-This renovated “rowhome” is in one of the City’s hottest neighborhoods.
+This renovated “rowhome” is in one of the Baltimore’s hottest neighborhoods.
 But it lacked character and a cohesive look.
-We planned a design that fills every room with floor to ceiling interest and showcases the style of its gorgeous new owner.
+We planned a design that fills every room with floor to ceiling interest and showcases the style of its new owner.
 Even the kitchen flows seamlessly from the living and dining rooms.
 And, it’s beautiful on its own!
 Specially selected accessories bring it all together – and who would expect a chandelier like that over a dining table?

 Our design for this living room in a Canton “rowhome” makes the most of its narrow shape.
 We teamed furniture of various styles, textured fabric, and colorful accents to give the owner the glamorous lounge feel she wanted.
 Look at how the sheer curtains separate the living and dining rooms, without minimizing the space.
 Now, the living room is perfect for relaxing alone or watching games with friends.
 Score one for the home team!

-When the owner of a company that plans phone campaigns for the country’s progressives needed a design for his new headquarters, he called on Whitehead & Appel.
+When the owner of a company that plans phone campaigns for the country’s progressives needed a design for his new headquarters, he called on Nouveau Home & Design.
 And, we answered!
 This contemporary office dials up the look—and the support.
-Now, the DC hub for this dynamic business advances the company and furthers its considerable causes.
+Funky chairs and bright paint colors give a lively look to an otherwise muted office space.

 Our bright, cutting edge furnishings and accessories send the right message for this national phone campaign company while referring to the history of its new location—a former candy business in downtown DC.
-We also planned a lounge, offices, and meeting rooms for the rehabbed space.
-The employees agree—working there is now sweet!
+A separate space with a comfortable sofa and chairs gives employees a place to recharge.